carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

         print (record)
 ```

 We can used the data object created by pymarc to only process fields we're interested in.
-We can do that by telling python the field name e.g. <code>print (record['245'])</code> In this piece of code we're asking pymarc to print any field in our record object that has the label/name <code>245</code>
+We can do that by telling python the field name/label we're interested in e.g. <code>print (record['245'])</code> In this piece of code we're asking pymarc to print any field in our record object that has the label/name <code>245</code>

 If we add this piece of code to our basic file parser we can see all the title statements for our test set: